 2. Find Organic Opportunities in the Discussion

 So they’ve finally asked what you do — or you’ve found a subtle way to make that segue.
 Be humble when that happens.
 Be nonchalant.
-Don’t go into your loglines and toss them out rapidly like most do.
-Just say, “Oh, I’m trying to shop a couple projects.
+Don’t go into your loglines and toss them out rapidly as most do.
+Just say, “Oh, I’m trying to shop a couple of projects.
 Specs.”
 Then wait and see if they ask you about them.
 If they do, recite your logline for the best one.
 Even better, use what you’ve learned in the conversation before that — where you ask them what they do — and ascertain what may be the best script of yours for them.
 And then take it from there.
 If they react and want to know more, great.
 If not…

 3. Leave with Business Cards or Contact Info

 If they don’t jump at the chance to hear more about your concepts — no worries.
 The last thing you want to do is blindly say, “I’d love to send you the script.”
 You’ve immediately put them in an uncomfortable position.
-Just keep befriending them and at the end of the night ask for their card or something to keep in touch.
+Just keep befriending them, and at the end of the night, ask for their card or something to keep in touch.
 Then you can perhaps hit them up later.
 Leave with some business cards to some industry insiders.
 People that can really make a difference or connect you somehow down the line.
-And keep those in your pocket for awhile.
+And keep those in your pocket for a while.